amgix/amgix-server/README.md

 > **Amgix** (pronounced `a-MAG-ix`) - short for Amalgam Index
 > *amalgam: a mixture or blend of different elements*

----

-Amgix is an open-source hybrid search engine for applications.

-It combines keyword and semantic search in a single system, with built-in embedding pipelines, multi-vector ranking, and production-ready ingestion.
+Amgix is a hybrid search engine for applications.
+It provides a production-ready system to ingest, embed, and search documents — combining keyword and semantic retrieval in a single stack.

+Amgix is built to run anywhere — from a single container to a distributed stack — so you can add fast, relevant, modern search to any application without sacrificing search quality or operational simplicity.

 ---